Committee Passes Bill Recognizing Lunar New Year

-In a win for inclusivity, the House Committee on State Government & Tribal Relations passed House Bill 2209 recognizing Lunar New Year as a holiday.
+OLYMPIA – In a win for inclusivity, the House Committee on State Government & Tribal Relations passed House Bill 2209 establishing Lunar New Year as a legislatively recognized holiday.
 Rep. My-Linh Thai’s (D-Bellevue) legislation celebrates the vibrant Asian American, Native Hawaiian, and Pacific Islander communities and their valuable contributions to Washington.

 Thai, a Vietnamese refugee herself, emphasized the bill’s symbolic importance: “It acknowledges our legacy of enriching cultures, economic development, advocacy for social justice, and innovation and creativity.